 By Thomas Quillfeldt

-The sun is (sort of) here again!
-Time to put down the pad, open the front door, walk outside and soak up some vitamin D… Alternatively you could catch some virtual rays—games tend to do a pretty good job of sunshine, blue sky and green fields.
+The sun is here again!
+(Depending on where and when you're reading this...)
+Time to put down the pad, open the front door, walk outside and soak up some vitamin D… Alternatively, you could catch some virtual god rays — gorgeous-looking modern games tend to do a pretty good job of sunshine, blue sky, and green fields.

 Those peaceful, picturesque in-game environs provide game composers great opportunities to get their chill on, helping us feel relaxed, refreshed and ready to face any challenge.

 Here’s a selection of the sunniest tracks from video games.

 “Oven-Fresh Day” by Grant Kirkhope – Viva Piñata (2006)